Permits Requiring ProjectDox Review (ePlans)

-Plans Examining
+Plans Review

 (410) 396-3460 417 E. Fayette St. Rm.
 101

-The Plans Examining section reviews the construction plan set for architectural, structural, electrical, mechanical, and plumbing code compliance.
+The Plans Review section reviews the construction plan set for architectural, structural, electrical, mechanical, and plumbing code compliance.
 Each project is assigned an architectural/structural, electrical, and mechanical/plumbing plans examiner.
-The engineers and architects of Plans Examining work directly with the project design engineers and architects.
+The engineers and architects of Plans Review work directly with the project design engineers and architects.
 In order to facilitate large projects, preliminary meetings prior to the submittal of plans are available for project design architects and engineers for a fee of $50 per half hour.

-The Plans Examining section routes the plan sets to the Plans Review coordinator for pertinent city departments, which could include the Department of Public Works, the Health Department, the Planning Department, and the Fire Department.
+The Plans Review section routes the plan sets to the Plans Review coordinator for pertinent city departments, which could include the Department of Public Works, the Health Department, the Planning Department, and the Fire Department.
 Each department has a distinct scope of responsibility and applicants must engage directly with the department to resolve any outstanding issues within its scope of responsibility.

-If revised plans are required, they must be brought to Plans Examining and then rerouted to the other departments.
-There may be a fee associated with revised plans.
-Ultimately the various departments will transmit their comments and approvals back to Plans Examining for the final site and construction plan set assembly and building permit fee assessment.
+If revised plans are required, they must be uploaded through the ‘Respond and Resubmit’ task within your permit account under the ‘Plans Review’ tab for the record at the end of each review cycle.
+The Plans Coordinator will then recirculate the revisions to the relevant departments for review.
+There are fees associated with revised plans.
+Ultimately the various departments will transmit their comments and approvals back to Plans Coordinator for the final site and construction plan set assembly and building permit fee assessment.

 Department of Planning